Sannsfilm/Sannsfilm/README.md

 # 🌯 About me

-- Tech enthusiast
-- Student at Neue Fische
+- A lifelong learner

  # 🍜 Hobbies
-- Creating new projects
+- Creating New Projects
-- Watching comedy series
+- Watching Comedy Series
-- Trying out new recipes
+- Trying out New Recipes
 - Video editing
 - Yoga
+- The Museum Explorer
 - etc...

 # 🍤 Current projects